blank

 The peak season coincides with school holidays and the festive period, attracting more domestic and international tourists.
 The park experiences its driest months, ensuring great wildlife viewing and comfortable travel conditions.
 During this time, accommodation options may be more expensive, and flights to Koobi Fora Airstrip may require early booking due to high demand.

-How to get to Sibiloi National Park
+Best way to go to Sibiloi National Park

 Sibiloi National Park is located in a remote part of northern Kenya, about 800 km from Nairobi.
 There are two main ways to reach the park: